codewatchorg/Burp-AnonymousCloud/README.md

 5. Publicly accessible Google Storage containers which will be enumerated by the extension.
 6. Publicly accessible ACLs on Google Storage containers which will be enumerated by the extension.
 7. Publicly writable Google Storage containers, to which a sample file will be written.
+8. Publicly accessible Azure Storage containers which will be enumerated by the extension.

 The extension checks the following things in AWS/Google as an authenticated AWS/Google user (though not a defined user for the bucket itself):
 1. Any authenticated AWS user accessible S3 buckets which will be enumerated by the extension.